-This would mean that each bike makes on average $1.2151$ trips per day.
+The number of trips and bikes in the dataset indicates that each bike makes on average $1.2151$ trips per day.
 In reality however, the number of bikes used each day is much lower, between 13,000 and 18,000, thus the average number of trips per bike per day is between $2.3$ and $2.75$ (see Fig.~\ref{fleet_res} and SI Table~\ref{usage_trips_tab}) and on average, each bike is used for $26.2\,$minutes each day (see SI Fig.~\ref{trip_times}).
 We speculate that the large discrepancy between the total fleet size and daily active fleet is due to multiple factors, including intentional oversupply of bikes in a highly competitive market at the time of our data collection, and bikes being broken or left in hard-to-find locations by users for extended periods of time.